akarsh67/GitDemo/README.md

 # GitDemo is the Repository Name

-This is my first repo
+The data available here is duplicate data only